 There are so many places in Thailand where you can have mouth-watering, dirt-cheap food and you’ll be missing out if you go for an all-exclusive.

 Talking about things to know before visiting Thailand, I have to tell you that an all-inclusive package in Thailand is like a flight to Venice that comes with a car rental.
 Not only do you not need this but you’ll actually be missing out if you take this offer.
 Instead, go to the street markets, find a place with no windows and walls, filled with locals and try it out.
 You won’t regret it.
+So, if you ask me, I’d just book a hotel (accommodation is relatively cheap in Thailand) and plan my own meals.

 One thing I struggled with in the beginning was the breakfast.
 Thai people don’t have what you’d call a traditional breakfast.
 Most of them start their day with a full meal.
 That’s why traditional breakfasts in Thailand are relatively expensive and tourist-oriented.
 Many times, my western breakfast ended up costing more than my lunch.
 As you’re starting to see…